Terry Davis (author)

 Terry Davis (born 1946) is an American novelist.
 He was born in, and lived near Spokane, Washington, for many years, and is a professor emeritus of English at Minnesota State University, Mankato (MSU Mankato), where he taught creative writing – fiction and screenwriting – as well as adolescent literature.
 Davis, who has been a high school English teacher and a wrestling coach, is the author of three novels for young adults: Vision Quest (1979), Mysterious Ways (1984), and If Rock & Roll Were a Machine (1992).
-He has also written Presenting Chris Crutcher, a biography of the respected young-adult author.
+He has also written Presenting Chris Crutcher, a biography of the eponym young-adult author.

 John Irving called Vision Quest "the truest novel about growing up since Catcher in the Rye," and said, "it's a better novel about wrestling, and wrestlers, than The World According to Garp."

 Vision Quest was made into a 1985 movie of the same title, starring Matthew Modine and Linda Fiorentino.

 Early life

 Terry Davis was born and raised in Spokane.
 The son of a housewife and a sales executive, Davis excelled at Shadle Park High School as a wrestler and basketball player, then studied English at Eastern Washington University where he met fellow student Chris Crutcher – a year his senior.

-Recognized early as a gifted writer, Davis went from Eastern to study under John Irving at the University of Iowa's Writers' Workshop, and later at Stanford University as an honored Wallace Stegner Literary Fellow.
+Davis went from Eastern to study under John Irving at the University of Iowa's Writers' Workshop, and later at Stanford University as a Wallace Stegner Literary Fellow.
 It was here that the novel Vision Quest began to take shape.